 The question is: are portals being used to their full potential?

-The answer, for now, appears to be no, as consumer adoption remains an ongoing challenge, with many businesses reporting over 60% nonengagement rates despite committing significant resources towards portal development.
+The answer, for now, appears to be no, as consumer adoption remains a challenge, with businesses reporting over 60% non-engagement rates despite committing significant resources towards portal development.

-A study within the healthcare sector reveals that, although people are aware of and even register for multiple portals, does not mean they are frequent users, with only 30% of people regularly logging in.
+A study within the healthcare sector reveals that, although people are aware of and even register for multiple portals, they do not use them regularly, with only 30% of people logging in frequently.

 A key reason for non-engagement with portals is ‘password fatigue’.